 AIE Adelaide is our newest campus and offers the latest in game development, game programming, 3D animation and visual effects education in brand new, state of the art facilities.
 The campus is located in the heart of Adelaide’s CBD, on 32 Grenfell Street (next to City Cross Food Court).
-The campus neighbours major film and game studios such as Rising Sun Pictures, Six Foot Kid and Mighty Kingdom.
+The campus neighbours major film and game studios such as Rising Sun Pictures, Technicolor and Mighty Kingdom.
 It is a street away from the vibrant Rundle Mall, which is home to some of Adelaide’s best shops, cafes, arcades and attractions.

 AIE Adelaide campus is located here:

 View Larger Map

 The Adelaide campus is in the heart of the CBD and circulates fresh retailors, excellent restaurants, elegant parks and attractions for all visitors.

 With a strategic position for Students, the campus lies in close vicinity to the City's highlights such as Rundle Mall, Government house, Adelaide Central Markets, East End Rundle and the West End’s entertainment precincts.

 It’s a great place to learn and have fun!

 How do I get to AIE's Adelaide Campus?